selkies-project/selkies-gstreamer/docs/component.md

 | Plugin | Protocols | Operating Systems | Browsers | Main Dependencies | Notes |
 |---|---|---|---|---|---|
 | [`webrtcbin`](https://gstreamer.freedesktop.org/documentation/webrtc/index.html) | [WebRTC](https://webrtc.org) | All | All Major | Various | N/A |

-## GStreamer Development Advice

-GStreamer is based on GLib, which is an object-oriented programming interface on top of C (or C++/Rust).
-Therefore, many GStreamer objects inherit from other base objects, and object properties (configurations) are inherited from parent objects as well.
-Therefore, many object properties tend to be missing in the [Documentation Page](https://gstreamer.freedesktop.org/documentation/plugins_doc.html).

-**NOTE: an easy and accurate way to identify GStreamer object properties is to use `gst-inspect-1.0 element_to_look`.** This will show all properties, including those of parent objects.

-Otherwise, any [GStreamer](https://gstreamer.freedesktop.org) plugin [Documentation Page](https://gstreamer.freedesktop.org/documentation/plugins_doc.html) is supposed to have a **Hierarchy** section.
-As all GStreamer objects are defined as **classes** used with object-oriented programming, so any properties that you see in parent classes are also properties that you may use for your own classes and plugins.

-Therefore, all contributors implementing or modifying code relevant to GStreamer are also to carefully check parent classes as well when configuring [properties](https://gstreamer.freedesktop.org/documentation/plugin-development/basics/args.html) or [capabilities](https://gstreamer.freedesktop.org/documentation/gstreamer/gstcaps.html).

-Please also note that objects based on GstBin (most notably `webrtcbin` and `rtpbin`) may embed multiple sub-objects into a single object.